-If the person concerned is a child, provide

-name and contact details for their parent
+If the person concerned is a child, provide name and contact details for their parent or guardian

-or guardian

-Other known roles with children or adults
+Other known roles with children or adults at risk?

-at risk?

 Relationship to Chain of Hope

 WITNESSES?

 Provide:

 full name;

-date of birth/estimated age; and
+date of birth/estimated age; andcontact details;

-contact details;

-for any here with a second to the instals of

 for any known witnesses to the incident

 ACTION TAKEN

-Details of all action taken to date including

-the rationale for taking these actions
+Details of all action taken to date including the rationale for taking these actions

-The date, time and contact details of any

-person and/or organisation to whom this

-information has been referred
+The date, time and contact details of any person and/or organisation to whom this information has been referred

 Does anyone else know?

 If the report relates to something arising during a mission abroad

-Has the Mission Co-ordinator or Overseas

-Operations Manager already been made

-aware of the concern?
+Has the Mission Co-ordinator or Overseas Operations Manager already been made aware of the concern?

-Have the local medical or police

-authorities been informed?
+Have the local medical or police authorities been informed?

 PERSON MAKING THE REPORT

 Full name

 Email address

 Telephone number(s)

 Address